-SEA theme Commentary, 20: Land South of B eacon Lane The site is located approximately 100m north of the Ilminster Conservation Area.
-Given the sloping nature of the topography from north to south, and existing screening from vegetation and existing development, significant effects on the setting of the conservation area are unlikely.
-Historic Environment the direct setting of any lis registered parks and gardens affected by development on) the No nationally listed buildings are present on the site and the site is not within the direct setting of any listed buildings.
-No scheduled monuments or registered parks and gardens are in the vicinity of (or have the potential to be affected by development on) the site.
-No features listed on the His adjacent to the site. storic Environment Record are located on or Land, Soil and A detailed ALC assessment has been completed for most of the undeveloped areas of land surrounding Ilminster town.
+SEA theme Commentary, 20: Land South n of E eacon Lane Historic Environment Area.
+Given the sloping nature existing screening from vege effects on the setting of the control No nationally listed buildings at the direct setting of any listic registered parks and gardens affected by development on) the transmission of the statement of the setting of th re of etation nserv are pro- ted to are in are site esent on the site and the site is not within buildings.
+No scheduled monuments or the vicinity of (or have the potential to be Land, Soil and Water Resources A detailed ALC assessment has been completed for most of the undeveloped areas of land surrounding Ilminster town.
 In this respect, most of the site is underlain by Grade 3a land which is some of the best and most versatile land for agricultural purposes.
-Water Resources In terms of the water environm the site boundaries.
-The site de nere are no watercourses passing through ot overlap with a NVZ or SPZ.
+In terms of the water environment, there are no watercourses passing through the site boundaries.
+The site does not overlap with a NVZ or SPZ.
 The site could potentially overlap with the Building Stone MSA.
 However, it is difficult to be certain due to the scale of Map Eight presented within the Somerset Minerals Plan.
-Population and Allocation of the site will continueds, including through the d positively towards meeting local housing y of affordable housing.
-Community ket H to services and facilities in Ilminster town buse) which will limit the need for residents nere.
+Population and Community Allocation of the site will contribute positively towards meeting local housing needs, including through the delivery of affordable housing.
+The site is located with good access to services and facilities in Ilminster town centre (c.750m walk to the Market House) which will limit the need for residents to travel for the amenities provided here.
 Health and Wellbeing The site is located 1km from Ilminster Medical Centre on Canal Way.
-The site has good access to the Public Rights of Way network and the town's wider green infrastructure network, including via the footpaths located on the northern and eastern boundaries of the site. nich w 750m walk to the north of Ilminster town will limit the need for residents to travel for ies.
-Transportation With reference to local public transport networks, the nearest bus stops are located approximately 150m to the south of the site along High Street.
+The site has good access to the Public Rights of Way network and the town's wider green infrastructure network, including via the footpaths located on the northern and eastern boundaries of the site.
+Transportation The site is located approximately 750m walk to the north of Ilminster town centre (at its nearest point), which will limit the need for residents to travel for many day-to-day services and facilities.
+With reference to local public transport networks, the nearest bus stops are located approximately 150m to the south of the site along High Street.
 Regarding the local PRoW network, there are footpaths passing alongside the northern and eastern site boundaries.
-The footpaths connect High Street with Beacon Hill (via the allotment gardens and Beacon Lane).
-Key Likely adverse eff measures) ect (without mitigation Likely positive effect Neutral/no effect Uncertain effect
+The footpaths connect High Street with Beacon Hill (via the allotment gardens and Beacon Lane). Кеу Likely adverse eff measures) ect (without mitigation Likely positive effect Neutral/no effect Uncertain effect